 8 Animals That Can Reproduce Without A Mate

-Let’s explore the fascinating mechanisms, examples, and implications of animals reproducing without a mate.
+Let us explore the mechanisms, examples, and implications of animals reproducing without a mate.

 What is Asexual Reproduction?